nickpapoutsis/Userscripts/README.md

 # Userscripts

-Bits and pieces making my life easier.
+Bits and pieces making my, and hopefully your, life easier.

+Do you have suggestions?
+Have you found bugs?
+Don't hesitate to contact me.